 What is an Insurance Claim?

 An insurance claim is used to seek compensation from an insurance company for the damages or injuries you sustained in an automobile accident.
 Compensation could help cover medical bills, pain and suffering, mental anguish, lost wages, and other damages.
 The insurance company will evaluate your claim and calculate what they believe you’re entitled to.
-In some cases, accident victims are offered lower amounts than they deserve, which is why it’s essential to have legal representation by your side.
+In some cases, accident victims are offered lower amounts than they deserve, which is why it’s essential to have legal representation from one of our Lafayette car accident lawyers by your side.

 Common Injuries After a Motor Vehicle Accident